ahmed17717/ahmed17717/README.md

 - 🏢 I'm a Software Engineering Student From Egypt.
 - 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience with JavaScript, ReactJS, and NodeJS, or anything related to web development.
+- 💬 Ask me about my experience with HTML, CSS, and Bootstrap, or anything related to web development.
 - 👨‍💻 Check out my portfolio at https://ahmed-ragab.netlify.app/ to see some of the projects I've worked on.